Ice Cream Palace

 The Ice Cream Palace has gone through quite the transformation over the years.
 While the general building is shaped the same, the overall facade has been given many modifications.
 The windows, which once stretched to the floor, now are cut down.
 The windows still share the same style as before.
 The side of the building was expanded, likely to give an indoor area for guests to enjoy ice cream.
 The outdoor flooring has changed but the perimeter stays the same.

 France still holds a similar look all this time later.
 The fort seen to the left still stands, though the styling throughout the years has changed a bit.
 The back fence line still remains as well as a cannon from the original theming.
 The mast, seen prominently in the "then" photo, also still stands but is hidden behind the foliage.
-While France was once a more popular area, nowadays this area is a quaint walk-through located near the center of the park.
+While France was once a more popular area, nowadays this area is a quaint walk-through located at the center of the park.

 Silver Star Mall